Race walking: In popular culture

-Racewalking is sometimes derided as a contrived or "artificial" sport.
+Despite being one of the original disciplines of modern athletics, racewalking is sometimes derided as a contrived or "artificial" sport.
 In 1992, noted sportscaster and longtime Olympic commentator Bob Costas compared it to "a contest to see who can whisper the loudest".

-In Malcolm in the Middle season 4 episode "Malcolm Holds His Tongue", Hal gets into the sport and exposes his local park rival as 'nothing but a common jogger' by proving that both of his feet leave the ground at once every fourth step.
+In Malcolm in the Middle season 4 episode "Malcolm Holds His Tongue", Hal gets into the sport and exposes his local park rival as "nothing but a common jogger" by proving that both of his feet leave the ground once every fourth step.

 In the 1966 film Walk, Don't Run, Jim Hutton plays a racewalker competing in the Tokyo Olympics.
 Cary Grant and Samantha Eggar co-star.

+Irish Olympian John Kelly appears briefly as a racewalker in the 1968 musical film Star!, starring Julie Andrews and Richard Crenna.

-In the 2021 film Queenpins, actress Kristen Bell plays a 3-time gold medal Olympic racewalker and extreme couponer.
+In the 2021 film Queenpins, actress Kristen Bell plays a three-time gold medal Olympic racewalker and extreme couponer.

+In a local Seattle sketch comedy series Almost Live!, Bill Nye played "Speed Walker", a superhero who fights crime while adhering to the standards of competitive speed-walking.

+The 2025 comedy film Racewalkers centres on a washed-up former baseball player who begins to train as a race walker.